98damage/cs50Final/README.md

 #### layout.html:

 Layout.html is the foundation of the frontend.
 It references Bootstrap JS and CSS classes.
 Every other .html file extends this file using jinja.
 This file places a navbar on every page in the webapp.
 The user can select to navigate to their weekly plan, generate recipes and they can, login, logout and check their account settings using links and buttons on the navbar.
 The body tags handle flashed messages and the main tags handle the other html files which extend layout.html.

+The code on lines 45 to 55 were also referencd from the PSET9/finance of the CS50 course.

 #### account.html: